khrm/Openshift_Fun/README.md

 ```
 oc new-project q5
-# Create pod which has init container which download image and then main container give it's sum
+# Create pod which has init container which download image and then main container give it's check sum
-# They share the volume
+# They share the volume.
 oc create -f q5-pod.yaml
 oc logs -f q5
 ```